Medical Billing

 8. Denial management

-The process of identifying and addressing denied claims, including appeals and re-submissions.
+When a claim is denied, the underlying reason must be identified and addressed, including appeals and re-submissions.
 This includes identifying the reason for the denial, preparing and submitting an appeal, and following up with the insurance company.
-Denial management is essential for reducing the risk of lost revenue and for ensuring that healthcare providers receive full reimbursement for the services they provide.
+Denial management is essential for reducing the risk of lost revenue and ensuring that healthcare providers receive full reimbursement.

 9. Accounts receivable follow-up

-The process of following up on outstanding accounts, including collections and bad debt management.
-This includes following up with patients and insurance companies to ensure that payment is received in a timely manner, and may include sending reminders, making phone calls, and negotiating payment plans.
-Accounts receivable follow-up is essential for reducing the risk of lost revenue and for improving financial performance.
+Following up on outstanding accounts, including collections and bad debt management.
+This includes following up with patients and insurance companies to ensure payment is received promptly and may include sending reminders, making phone calls, and negotiating payment plans.
+Accounts receivable follow-up is essential for reducing the risk of lost revenue and improving financial performance.

 10. Billing Report generation

-The process of generating reports on billing and financial performance, including performance metrics and analysis.
 This includes generating reports on revenue, expenses, collections, and denial rates, as well as generating reports for management and stakeholders.
-Report generation is essential for ensuring that healthcare providers have the information they need to make informed decisions.
+Report generation is essential for ensuring healthcare providers have the information they need to make informed decisions.

 11. Compliance

-The process of ensuring that medical billing practices are in compliance with applicable regulations, including HIPAA, CMS, and state and federal laws.
+Every practice must ensure that medical billing practices are in compliance with applicable regulations, including HIPAA, CMS, and state and federal laws.
 This includes ensuring that patient information is protected, that claims are submitted in accordance with regulations, and that billing practices are consistent with industry standards.
-Compliance is essential for reducing the risk of fines and penalties, and for ensuring that healthcare providers operate in a manner that is ethical and in the best interests of their patients.
+Compliance is essential for reducing the risk of fines and penalties and ensuring that healthcare providers operate ethically and in the best interests of their patients.

 PrognoCIS Practice Management - Go Paperless & Get Paid Faster Learn More

 Healthcare providers that fail to streamline their medical billing process jeopardize the financial sustainability of their practice.
-By focusing on combating common challenges in the process, however, they can increase their reimbursement and optimize their revenue cycle.
+However, by focusing on combating common challenges in the process, they can increase their reimbursement and optimize their revenue cycle.
 Key obstacles in medical billing include:

 1. Denials

-Claim denial occurs when a claim is processed and then repudiated by a payer.
+Claim denial occurs when a claim is processed and repudiated by a payer.
 Denials fall under five primary categories: soft, hard, preventable, clinical, and administrative.
-Most denied claims are preventable, and more than half of them are re-submittable once corrected.
+Most denied claims are preventable; over half can be re-submitted once corrected.

 2. Accuracy